ShroukRamadan/Devops-Challenge-01/README.md

 ## This folder contains the following folders

-1. Devops-Challenge-Demo-Code - It contains python code.
+1. Devops-Challenge-Demo-Code - It contains python code and Dockerfile.
 2. IaC-Terraform - It contains the essential files (.tf).
 3. K8S - It contains the essential files (.yml).